kyncore/K8-learning/06-advanced-workloads/statefulset-project/README.md

     ```

 2.  **Verify the Pods are created:**
-    It might take a minute or two for the Pods to be created, as the PersistentVolumes are being provisioned.
+    It might take a minute for the Pods to be created, as the PersistentVolumes are being provisioned.
     ```bash
     kubectl get pods -l app=stateful-app -w
     ```